lsaravia/snim/README.md

    make
 ```

-It could be usefull in windows systems to compile with static libraries
+It could be usefull in windows systems to compile with static libraries and MinGW compiler

 ```
-   cmake .. -DLINK_STATIC_LIBS=ON
+   cmake .. -G "MinGW Makefiles" -DLINK_STATIC_LIBS=ON
    mingw32-make
 ```